40 Hobbies For Women To Strengthen Your Brain And Body

 21. Learning A Language

-Meditation is more than a hobby — it's a practice.
+Mindful meditation is more than a hobby — it's a practice.
 And the practice of meditation is deeply satisfying and calming.
-Medication has been proven to reduce stress and anxiety, improve depression, and help prevent a variety of diseases.
+Mindful meditation has been proven to reduce stress and anxiety, improve depression, and help prevent a variety of diseases.
 It gives you a respite from the demands of your day and helps you focus better throughout your day.
-You can read more about meditation in my book, Peace of Mindfulness: Everyday Rituals to Conquer Anxiety and Claim Unlimited Inner Peace
+You can read more about mindfulness in my Wall Street Journal Bestselling book: 10-Minute Mindfulness.

 23. Mosaic Art